 The layout of the basilicas was to have a large central isle flanked by two isles, one to either side of the main one.
 The central isle would also be taller than the sides so that windows in the top section might let light into the building.

 An apse at the end, possibly raised from the floor level, would provide a focal point to public reunions for example with seating for judges or other high ranking persons.
 A good sense of this can be achieved from the remains of the basilica at Pompeii shown below.

-The walls would be supported by rows of columns into which the weight of the walls would be channelled by way of arches.
+The walls would be supported by rows of columns into which the weight of the walls would be channeled by arches.
 The use of columns and arches enabled the overall floor area to be very significant, especially if arch and vaulting methods were employed as in the basilica of Maxentius in the Forum.

 The roof would be held by wooden trusses and covered in terra-cotta tiles.
 The width of the central isle would be therefore limited by the possibility of building sufficiently wide roofs without the danger of them caving in which in great degree would be limited by the length of the wooden beams available.
 This limitation was obviated in buildings such as the Colosseum where large areas were spanned with the use of lightweight materials such as sails, but this was clearly not a viable solution for permanent roofs in buildings such as the basilica.

-Given the strong focus on public life in ancient Rome it would be unnusual for any city of the empire to be without its own basilica in which to run state bureaucracy and business.
+Given the strong focus on public life in ancient Rome it would be unusual for any city of the empire to be without its own basilica in which to run state bureaucracy and business.